Shocking Blue

-Shocking Blue was a Dutch rock band formed in 1967 in The Hague.
-It was part of the music movement in the Netherlands that was generally known by the name Nederbeat.
-The band had a number of hits throughout the counterculture movement during the 1960s and early 1970s, including "Send Me a Postcard" and "Venus", which became their biggest hit and reached number one on the U.S. Billboard Hot 100 and many other countries during 1969 and 1970.
-The band sold 13.5 million records by 1973 but disbanded in 1974.
-Together with Golden Earring they are considered the most successful Nederbeat-band, if the criterion is scoring hits abroad and especially in the United States.
+Shocking Blue was a Dutch rock band formed in The Hague in 1967.
+They were part of the Nederbeat movement in the Netherlands.
+The band had a string of hit songs during the counterculture movement of the 1960s and early 1970s, including "Send Me a Postcard" and "Venus", which became their biggest hit and reached number one on the U.S. Billboard Hot 100 and many other countries during 1969 and 1970.
+The band sold 13 million records by 1973 but disbanded in 1974.
+Together with Golden Earring and the George Baker Selection, they are considered the most successful Nederbeat band, because their best hits charted abroad and especially in the United States.